refresh-bio/vclust/README.md

 --metric ani --ani 0.95 --qcov 0.85
 ```

 ### 7.6.
-Process large dataset of redundant and highly similar virus genomes
+Process large dataset of highly redundant virus genomes

 When working with large datasets containing highly redundant sequences (e.g., hundreds of thousands of nearly identical genomes), prefiltering may still pass a large number of genome pairs for alignment, even when using high thresholds for `--min-kmers` and `--min-ident`.
 Since most sequences in these datasets are almost identical, this can lead to increased memory usage and longer runtimes for all three Vclust commands (`prefilter`, `align`, `cluster`).

-To address this, Vclust offers three additional options in the prefilter step to reduce RAM usage and improve performance (as detailed in: [6.1.1.
+To address this, Vclust offers three additional options in the `prefilter` step to reduce RAM usage and improve performance (as detailed in: [6.1.1.
 Optimizing RAM usage and speed](#611-optimizing-ram-usage-and-speed)).
-In summary:

-1. **Batch processing**: Processing genomes in smaller batches reduces RAM usage, with a slight increase in runtime.
-2. **Partial k-mer analysis**: Analyzing a fraction of *k*-mers (instead of the full set) significantly improves runtime and slightly reduces RAM usage.
-3. **Limiting target sequences**: Limiting the number of target sequences per query genome significantly improves both RAM usage and runtime.

 The example below shows the use of all three options simultaneously:

 ```bash
 # Create a pre-alignment filter by processing batches of 100,000 genomes,